Skip To Main Content

 • Research winning VEX VRC Notebooks and see what is required to maintain an award-winning notebook.
 The notebook is a crucial element in qualifying for awards during tournaments!

 • Build something at home using hand and power tools!
-Ask family members if they can show you how to properly use any tools, such as: screwdrivers and wrenches for nuts and bolts, hacksaws to cut metal, sandpaper or sanding files to file down metal, how to measure twice before cutting anything, and any power tools.
+Ask family members if they can show you how to properly use any tools, such as screwdrivers and wrenches for nuts and bolts, hacksaws to cut metal, sandpaper or sanding files to file down metal, how to measure twice before cutting anything, and any power tools.
 Always remember to use safety glasses everybody!